Sony and Amazon stop the failure of a major European technical show about virus - Go Tech Daily

 The problem in supply chains was reflected in losses in the container industry, estimated at around $ 350 million a week, according to the Maritime Denmark industrial estate.

-Aritz Parra in Madrid, Yuri Kageyama in Tokyo and Jan Olsen in Copenhagen contributed to this report.
+Aritz Parra in Madrid, Yuri Kageyama in Tokyo, Jan Olsen in Copenhagen and Tom Krisher in Detroit contributed to this report.